How to Incorporate Collagen into a Plant-Based Diet

 Q: Can I get the same benefits from plant-based collagen boosters as from animal collagen?

-A: While plant-based boosters can support natural collagen production, they may not offer the same immediate results as direct collagen supplements.
+A: While plant-based boosters can support natural collagen production, they may not offer the same immediate results as direct supplements.

 Q: How can I maximise collagen production on a plant-based diet?